quicwg/base-drafts/draft-ietf-quic-http.md

 : A data stream referenced an invalid stream.

 HTTP_UNMATCHED_PUSH (0x15):
-: A push stream referenced an invalid stream.
+: A push stream referenced an server push request.

+HTTP_WRONG_STREAM (0x16):
+: A frame was sent on the wrong stream.

 # Considerations for Transitioning from HTTP/2